vitessio/website/content/en/docs/reference/vreplication/v2/movetables.md

 <div class="cmd">
 Each `action` has additional options/parameters that can be used to modify its behavior.

 `actions` are common to both MoveTables and Reshard v2 workflows.
-Only the `start` action has different parameters, all other actions have common options and semantics.
+Only the `create` action has different parameters, all other actions have common options and semantics.
 These actions are documented separately.
 </div>

 #### workflow identifier